-Calibration (1980) Estimate water levels prior to the use of the regional industrial water supply wells Verification (1980 to 2010) Estimate changes in water levels due to historic pumping at the industrial wells Predictive Estimate water levels during and at the end of ISR operations at the Ross Project within and without the onsite Industrial water supply wells in operation.
+Calibration (1980) Estimate water levels prior to the use of the regional industrial water supply wells pumping at the industrial wells the Ross Project within and without the onsite Industrial water supply wells in operation.
 The ISR operations consist of both normal (balanced) operation and out-of-balance simulating excursion and corrective actions for an excursion.
-Flare Predictive Confirm that appropriate flare factors were estimated for the operations